Third Wheel: How Third Parties Can Become Relevant

 However, if there were only two candidates in the race, let’s say candidates A and B this time, and candidate A still gets 6 votes, but this time candidate B receives 8 votes, including the 3 that would have gone to candidate C, candidate B wins.

-Continuing with the example, if candidate B is the most popular but the inclusion of candidate C will take votes from candidate B, it could give the election to the less popular candidate A.
+This is why many people feel their votes would be wasted, and they don’t vote for third-party candidates because of how our system is currently constructed.
+If candidate B is the most popular but the inclusion of candidate C will take votes from candidate B, it could give the election to the less popular candidate A.

 By voting for candidate C, they take votes from candidate B, who might be their second choice.
 And many people feel it’s pointless to vote for them anyway because they won’t win.
+This attitude snowballs for third-party candidates because many people won’t vote for them just because of that reason, even if they like them best.

 However, a change in the electoral system could dispel these concerns.